Micron – targets at 470 and 640 USD amid AI memory shortage

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Alternative outlook for Micron stock: this assumes a break below support at 157 USD.
-In this scenario, MU shares could fall towards 130 USD, after which a recovery in the share price towards the 200 USD target could follow.
+The alternative forecast for Micron stock assumes a break below support at 357 USD.
+In this case, MU shares may decline to 260 USD, after which a recovery within the broader uptrend towards 470 USD would be likely.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future